johnyrose/yaasp/README.md

 **NOTE**: At the time of writing, GPT4 API is in beta and not everyone will have access to it.
 If you do not have access, change all GPT4 items in the config to GPT3.5.
 You may also do it to save some money in API calls.

+### Saved information

+* All the reports are saved to a local SQLITE database.
+* Any command that generates reports will export them to the `exports` directory. which will be created if it does not exist.

 Here are some examples of how to use the yaasta CLI: